Sid-71/zocket-campaign/README.md

 5. get campaign of a particular user using filters on name , date , status and platform .

 Note  : status = (0: live now, 1: paused, 2: exhausted).

+Extra Bonus Features done by me :
+1 . for storing user information I have used bcryptjs for storing password in secure manner
+2. used jwt for authenticaiton and added middlewares